Today a savory traditional recipe: Neapolitan Easter tortano.

 - 1 Saucepan

-In the bowl of the stand mixer, pour the flours, the instant dry yeast, and the ground pepper and start mixing with the hook.
-In a small bowl, add the water with the salt and let it dissolve, then pour it slowly into the flour.
+In the bowl of the stand mixer, pour the flours, the active dry yeast and the ground pepper and start mixing with the dough hook.
+In a small bowl put the water with the salt and dissolve it, then pour it slowly into the flour while mixing.

-Continuing to knead, also add the honey and, when it is absorbed, add the grated pecorino and let it knead for a minute, always with the hook at medium speed.
+Continuing to knead, add the honey and, when it has been absorbed, add the grated pecorino and let it mix for about one minute with the hook at medium speed.

-At this point, start adding the lard, one small piece at a time, ensuring that the previous piece is well absorbed before adding a new one.
-Once all the lard is incorporated, let the machine work a little longer until the dough is well bound and wrapped around the hook, then turn it out onto a work surface, shape it into a ball, and place it in a lightly oiled bowl to rise.
-Cover with plastic wrap and let rise for 3 to 4 hours or until doubled in size.
+At this point we can start adding the lard, a little piece at a time, making sure each piece is well absorbed before adding more.
+Once all the lard is incorporated, let the machine work a little longer until the dough is well bound and wrapped around the hook.
+Then turn it out onto a work surface, shape it into a ball and place it in a lightly oiled bowl to rise.
+Cover with plastic wrap and let it rise for 3 to 4 hours or until doubled in size.

-Meanwhile, prepare the filling, including the hard-boiled eggs, cold cuts, and cheeses.
-In a saucepan, place some water with the eggs and let them cook for 7 minutes from the boiling point, then drain them in cold water and peel them.
+Meanwhile, prepare the filling: hard-boiled eggs, cured meats and cheeses.
+In a saucepan put water and the eggs and cook them for 7 minutes from the moment the water boils; then drain them into cold water and peel them.

-Take the salami, pancetta, provola, and provolone and cut them into cubes roughly the same size and set them aside in a small bowl.
-Also, cut the hard-boiled eggs in half, then into three wedges each.
+Take the salami, pancetta, provola and provolone and cut them into cubes roughly the same size and keep them in a small bowl.
+Cut the hard‑boiled eggs first in half and then into three wedges each.

-When the dough has risen, turn it out onto a lightly floured work surface and start spreading and flattening it with your hands, then, using a rolling pin, roll it into a rectangle, making sure the longer side is right to fill the circumference of the mold.
-Sprinkle the surface of the dough with a handful of Parmesan cheese.
+When the dough has risen, turn it out onto a lightly floured work surface and begin to spread and flatten it with your hands.
+Then, using a rolling pin, roll it out into a rectangle, making sure the longer side is long enough to fill the circumference of the pan.
+Sprinkle the dough surface with a handful of grated Parmigiano.

-Spread the cubes of cold cuts and cheeses on the dough, spreading them well to cover the entire surface, then add the hard-boiled eggs and sprinkle again with the grated Parmesan.
+Spread the diced cured meats and cheeses over the dough, distributing them evenly to cover the entire surface.
+Then add the hard‑boiled eggs and sprinkle again with grated Parmigiano.

-Starting from the long side, roll the dough onto itself, squeezing it slightly as you roll and being careful not to let the filling escape.
-Once you have a sausage shape, place the seam side down.
+Starting from the long side, roll the dough onto itself, tightening slightly as you roll and taking care not to let the filling spill out.
+Once you have a log, place the seam underneath.

-Take a 9-9.5 inch bundt pan and grease it well with lard, then take the tortano and place it in the mold.
-Grease the surface of the tortano with lard as well and let it rise for an hour or two in the turned-off oven.
-When it has risen, bake in a preheated oven at 356°F for 60 minutes.
-At 50 minutes, check that the top is not browning too much, if so, cover with a sheet of aluminum foil and continue baking.
+Take an 8.7–9.5‑inch ring/bundt pan (22–24 cm) and grease it well with lard.
+Then place the tortano in the pan.
+Grease the surface of the tortano with a little lard and let it rise for about one to two hours in the turned‑off oven.
+When it has risen, bake in a preheated oven at 356°F (180°C) for about 60 minutes.
+At around 50 minutes check that the top is not browning too much; if it is, cover with aluminum foil and continue baking.

-After the baking time, remove from the oven and let cool slightly before removing from the mold and letting it cool completely.
-Meanwhile, take a photo of your Neapolitan Easter tortano and post it on social media tagging me (a curly girl who messes up instagram and facebook) and let me know if you’ll gift it to someone or take it with you on Easter Monday.
+After baking, remove from the oven and let it cool slightly before unmolding and allowing it to cool completely.
+While you wait, take a photo of your Neapolitan Easter tortano and post it on social media tagging me (Una Riccia che pasticcia Instagram and Facebook) and tell me if you’ll give it as a gift or bring it with you for Easter Monday.

-The tortano keeps well for a couple of days, be careful as it contains eggs.
+The tortano keeps well for a couple of days; be careful because it contains eggs.